NexarDeveloper/nexar-users-demo-winforms/README.md

 The application window is activated and the workspace list is populated shortly after.
 Select a workspace from the list.
 As a result, the group and user lists are populated.

+If one of your workspaces is configured as the default then it is selected automatically.
+You may set your default workspace at <https://profile.altium.com/workspaces/>.

 ### Group operations

 Use the context menu with the following commands: